Updated: 23rd November 2021

 While partnership marketing used to be largely focused on traditional affiliate marketing, it’s since evolved into a flourishing partner ecosystem that incorporates media houses, mobile apps, influencers, strategic B2B relationships, charitable causes and much more.
 So much so that in 2020, Forrester decided to add 'ecosystem management' into its yearly channel software tech stack as a new category of its own.
 Not only that, but the revenue being brought in by the software in this category nearly doubled between 2020 and 2021, showing a huge increase in demand (our piece on Forrester's channel tech stack for 2021 has the full lowdown).

 In short, this isn’t just a subcategory of marketing.
 It is its own marketing channel that could be seen in the same vein as print, email, TV or paid search.
-Hence why brands who are serious about milking the benefits of this channel will often hire a partnership manager and ultimately grow a partnerships team, as opposed to leaving the job to the head of growth or marketing.
+Hence why brands that are serious about milking the benefits of this channel will often hire a partnership manager and ultimately grow a partnerships team, as opposed to leaving the job to the head of growth or marketing.

 In fact, it wouldn’t be an exaggeration to say that we believe partnership marketing is the most underrated way of earning income and creating value, both on and offline.
 You can check out our selection of the best partner marketing examples to get an idea of the huge range of collaborations that fall under its remit.
 Or check out the main types below.